Zundrel/cc-tweaked-fabric/README.md

 # ![CC: ReTweaked](logo.png)
-This is an WIP fork of a fork of a fork of a fork of a fork/port of an update/port/fork of [ComputerCraft](https://github.com/dan200/ComputerCraft), adding programmable computers, turtles and more to Minecraft.
+This is an WIP [fork](https://github.com/Merith-TK/cc-restitched) of a [fork](https://github.com/Zundrel/cc-tweaked-fabric) of a [fork](https://github.com/ArchivedProjects/cc-tweaked-fabric)  of a [fork/port](https://github.com/mystiacraft/cc-tweaked-fabric) of an [update/port/fork](https://github.com/SquidDev-CC/CC-Tweaked) of [ComputerCraft](https://github.com/dan200/ComputerCraft), adding programmable computers, turtles and more to Minecraft.
+0
 *it runs and works-ish?

->PRs welcome
+PRs welcome

 ## What?
 ComputerCraft is the first mod that I have ever used and also one of my favorite mods.